 J. Michael Waldram Memorial Model Forest Fellowship

 In 2006, the Canadian Model Forest Network announced the establishment of the J. Michael Waldram Memorial Model Forest Fellowship, to be offered as part of the suite of awards bestowed annually by the Canadian Institute of Forestry.
 The Fellowship is open to all Canadian Aboriginal youth enrolled in at least their second year in either a degree or diploma program in natural resource management at a Canadian University or College.
-This year’s recipients of J. Michael Waldram Memorial Model Forest Fellowships are Nicole Iaci and Curtis Germaine.
+This year’s recipient of J. Michael Waldram Memorial Model Forest Fellowships was Paul Robitaille of Thunder Bay, Ontario.